argumatronic/applicatives/README.md

 ## Applicative
 - another type of functor, different from Functor or Monad
-- refactor.hs
+- anagramMaybe.hs
 - compare monadic and applicative versions

 ## AccValidation
 - datatype from `validation` library
+- anagramEither.hs
 - like `Either` but can accumulate error messages on the left
 - `acc` project